top of page

 • Can reveal unanticipated, context-specific use cases and issues

-• Especially useful with follow up interview session
+• Especially useful with a follow up interview session

-• Can apply more contextual enquiries into discussion
+• Can apply more contextual enquiries to discussion

 Cons